sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-a-contract.md

 Now we will take a look at the file `tests/testnet/demo.ts`.
 This file contains code for deployment of our `Demo` contract on the Bitcoin testnet and a subsequent public method call on the contract.

-## Deployment of the smart contract
+## Deploying of the smart contract

 Deploying a contract consists of the following steps: